MikkelVembye/AIscreenR/cran-comments.md

     Status: 403
     Message: Forbidden

-These are all valid URLs used to guide the user.
+These are all valid URLs important for guiding the package user.